Skip over main navigation

 • The case management process

-• Advice on evidence required
+• Advice on evidence gathering

-• The role of witnesses
+• Advice on evidence required and the role of witnesses

-• Working documents
+• Assisting with working documents

-• Negotiation with the local authority
+• Negotiation with your local authority

 • Representation at your hearing

-• Assessment of decisions
+• Assessment of appeal decisions

-By using IPSEA’s Tribunal Support Service, you are agreeing to our terms and conditions and also our privacy policy.
+All calls via IPSEA’s services are recorded for monitoring, training and quality purposes.
+By using our Tribunal Support Service, you are agreeing to our terms and conditions and also our privacy policy.

 Published: 12th March, 2018